yu-lab-vt/SynQuant/README.md

 * Fixed the bug that SynQuant can’t get any result when the input images don’t contain any noise.

 Version 1.2.7 [7/3/2020]
-* When users open SynQuant without any valid image, it  will give users a notification..
+* When users open SynQuant without any valid image, it will give users a notification.

 Version 1.2.6 [6/11/2020]
 * Add extending distance for the "intersect" channel combination method.